History of Bidar: Medieval period

-During the reign of Taila III (1149–1162 A.D.), the Kalachuri Bijjala II was first to rebel against the Chalukyans and was largely responsible for the downfall of Chalukyas.
-By 1153 A.D., he proclaimed independence and occupied many parts of the Chalukyan kingdom.
+During the reign of Taila III (1149–1162), the Kalachuri Bijjala II was first to rebel against the Chalukyans and was largely responsible for the downfall of Chalukyas.
+By 1153, he proclaimed independence and occupied many parts of the Chalukyan kingdom.
 Thus was the southern Kalachuri established.

 The Kalachuris belonged to the Kattacchhuri family which ruled in Madhya Pradesh.
 Bijjala II was son of Permadi.
 Kalachuri chiefs were subordinates to the Chalukyans and were also in matrimonial alliances with them.
 Bijjala II was also a grandson of Vikramaditya VI.
-In about 1162 A.D., Bijjala II defeated Taila III replacing him as King.
+In about 1162, Bijjala II defeated Taila III replacing him as King.
 But his rule came to an end after 5 years due to opposition by the loyal feaudatories of Chalukyas.
 In all his political activities, Bijjala II was greatly helped by his able General Kasapayyanayaka.
 Bijjalas treasurer was the celebrated religious leader Basaveshwara.
-Bijjala II died in 1167 A.D.
-Singhana was the last king of Kalachuri Dynasty which ended in 1184 A.D.
+Bijjala II died in 1167 Singhana was the last king of Kalachuri Dynasty which ended in 1184.

-Someshvara IV (successor of Taila III) who had left the kingdom and ruled in nominal capacity re-captured the kingdom from Kalachuris in 1184 A.D. with the help of his able General Brahma and ruled until 1186.
+Someshvara IV (successor of Taila III) who had left the kingdom and ruled in nominal capacity re-captured the kingdom from Kalachuris in 1184 with the help of his able General Brahma and ruled until 1186.
 He was then challenged by the Hoysalas and Seunas.
-He lived up to 1198 A.D. as testified by the inscriptions but he was no longer the Chalukyan monarch.
+He lived up to 1198 as testified by the inscriptions but he was no longer the Chalukyan monarch.
 Hoysala Ballala II took over the Basavakalyan fort.

 During all this period it was political supremacy and cultural development moving hand in hand.
 In administration it evolved new principles which made the people happy and kingdoms prospered.
 Some of the luminaries in Kannada and Samskrita flourished in this era.
 The period also marked inauguration of a new social and religious movement under the leadership if Basaveshwara.
 This helped the growth of Vachana literature in Kannada.